mumuki/mulang/README.md

 _Which means that there are null returns within  `bar` and also within `foo`_

+## An universal tool

-And the really awesome is here: it works for every - yes, we said it - language on the world, because:
+The really awesome is here: it is an universal tool which can _potentially_ work with every programming language. it natively supports:

+  * JS (ES5)
+  * Haskell
+  * Prolog
+  * Gobstones
+  * Mulang itself, expressed as a JSON AST.

+So in order to use it with a particular language, you have to:

+* either add explicit support in this repo, or
+* translate your language into one of the natively supported ones, or
-  * Mulang natively support JS (ES5), so if your language compiles to clean JS, you are ready
+* translate your language to the Mulang JSON AST
-  * Mulang natively supports Haskell and Prolog, so... the same as before
-  * Mulang natively supports Json, so if you can generate a JSON AST for your language, you are done.
-And every language can :wink:

-And we are extending Mulang everyday, so more expectations - that is, the queries you can do against Mulang - are being frequently added.
-And more languages are going to be supported natively.
-The pipelines contains the following:

-  * C
-  * Java
-  * Python

 ## Installing it

 Mulang is just a Haskell library.
 You can install it though cabal.